Chattanooga State Community College logo

 1973

-Renamed Chattanooga State Technical Community College.
+Renamed Chattanooga State Technical Community College, expanding its mission.

 1974